cleavethis/odin-recipes/README.md

 # odin-recipes
-This project is a simple website of recipes using html.
+This project is website of recipes using html.
+I've finished my first webpage, and now I have a good foundation of HTML skills.